Futsal World Cup elite round guide

 Also in group: Azerbaijan, Slovakia

-Group D (continues Monday and Wednesday): Kazakhstan, Slovenia, Romania, Czech Republic (hosts)

-- Finland (who drew with Italy and European champions Portugal to reach their first major futsal play-off) and Belarus both began in the preliminary round.
+- Finland (who drew with Italy and European champions Portugal before beating Belarus to reach their first major futsal play-off) and Belarus both began in the preliminary round.

-- Spain won the World Cup in 2000 and 2004, and reached three other finals, while being one of just three ever-present teams in the eight editions alongside fellow champions Brazil and Argentina.
-A win against Serbia on Tuesday would take Spain to Lithuania, otherwise they will meet Finland in the play-offs.
+- Kazakhstan scored two late goals to beat Slovenia 4-3 and set up a decider with the Czech Republic, who only need a draw (or can afford a two-goal defeat if Romania beat Slovenia).
+Slovenia will need a two-goal win against Romania and a Kazakhstan loss to reach the play-offs.

 - Like Finland, Romania, and Slovenia are aiming to qualify for their first World Cup.